cmcobb/ccobb.dev-depricated02/pages/contact.md

 permalink: /contact
 ---

-You can contact me at either my personal email CameronMichaelCobb@gmail.com
+You can contact me at my personal email: CameronMichaelCobb@gmail.com